Capsulectomy Table of Contents

 Experience, precision, quality

-Dr. Lind is a highly qualified, double board-certified plastic surgeon practicing in Houston, Spring, and The Woodlands, TX.
+Dr. Lind is a highly qualified, double board-certified plastic surgeon practicing in Houston, Spring, and The Woodlands, Texas.
 He specializes in breast surgeries and has considerable experience in revisional procedures.
 Each surgery is performed in a fully-accredited surgical suite where patient safety and comfort are paramount.

 Dr. Lind received exceptional medical training from two top-ranked hospitals in the country, Baylor Scott and White Hospital in Temple, Texas.
 He completed a rigorous 3-year plastic surgery fellowship at the prestigious Cleveland Clinic in Florida.
 Dr. Lind was awarded the Cleveland Clinic Florida Caregiver Celebrations Appreciation Award for constantly surpassing expectations in patient care.
 He also received the J. Brian Boyd Academic Achievement Award for academic excellence twice.
 Contact our offices to schedule a consultation with him today.